chrishadi/SublimeRunOnSave/README.md

 ```
 git clone git://github.com/chrishadi/sublimetext3-runonsave.git
 ```
-Or, for you who are not familiar with Git commands, just create a .py file (yes, the name before .py doesn't matter) and put the text from that "runonsave.py" into it.
+Or, for you who are not familiar with Git commands, just create a .py file (yes, the name before .py doesn't matter) and put the text from "runonsave.py" into it.
 Voila, now you have new plugin.

 Now, comes the settings part: